junxit/us-congress-bills-115/metadata.md

 - 2017-03-07 — Placed on the Union Calendar, Calendar No. 10.
 - 2017-03-07 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-24.
 - 2017-03-07 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-24.
+- 2017-03-08 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.